COLLABORATIVE SPACES

 Teachers find the support they want and need

 Surveys consistently reveal that our conferences meet teachers’ needs.
-After our 2021 virtual conference in Guatemala, 99% of respondents indicated that they are interested in participating again.
+After our 2023 education conference in Guatemala, 94% of respondents indicated that they are interested in participating again.

 “It is wonderful to have spaces to debate and share knowledge, experience, and beliefs.
 I believe in collaborative work and that the best ideas come from there.”